-Actively-employed participants may request, subject to approval, a withdrawal of all or a portion of their pre-tax contributions subject to demonstration of substantial financial hardship.
-The Plan also permits participants to request up to \$100,000 in coronavirus-related distributions, with repayment terms of up to three years, in accordance with the CARES Act.
-The ability to request coronavirus-related distributions under the CARES Act ceased as of December 31, 2020.
+Actively employed participants may request, subject to approval, a withdrawal of all or a portion of their pre-tax contributions subject to demonstration of substantial financial hardship.
+If, prior to December 31, 2020, a participant requested a coronavirus-related distribution of up to \$100,000 under the Coronavirus Aid, Relief, and Economic Security (CARES) Act enacted in March 2020, the Plan permits repayment of such distributions for up to three years following such distribution in accordance with the CARES Act.